theupdateframework/taps/tap3.md

 #Specification

-In order to support this use, we propose the following simple adjustment to the targets metadata file format.
+In order to support this use case, we propose the following simple adjustment to the targets metadata file format.

 ## The new targets metadata file format

+The only adjustment to the targets metadata file format is that a delegation may specify mutiple role names instead of a single one.
+As we argue in the [security analysis](#security-analysis), this allows us to support the AND relation in delegations without breaking existing security guarantees.

 ```Javascript
 {